Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 Share this guide:

-Diagram-style illustration of a smart home: hub/controller, sensors, lights, locks, and automations across Matter, Thread, Zigbee, Z-Wave, and Wi-Fi
+Diagram-style illustration of a smart home: controller/hub, sensors, lights, locks, and automations across Matter, Thread, Zigbee, Z-Wave, and Wi-Fi

 1. What a Smart Home Is (And What IoT Means)

-IoT (Internet of Things) refers to devices with sensors and connectivity that can send data and receive commands.
-In a home, that usually means:
+IoT (Internet of Things) means devices with sensors and connectivity that can send data and receive commands.
+At home that usually breaks into four roles:

 2. Protocols Explained: Wi-Fi, Zigbee, Z-Wave, Thread, Matter